BrakeZap/pong_game_zig/README.md

 Simple Pong Game built using [Zig](https://ziglang.org/) and [RayLib](https://www.raylib.com/index.html).

 ## How to play:
-Head over to the releases tab to download and play the game!
+Head over to the releases tab to download the zip.
+Then unzip the archive and run the corresponding executable depending on your system.
 > [!Note]
-> Running the executable currently only supports Linux due to Odin not having Windows or Mac cross compilation yet.
+> Running the executable currently only supports Linux and Windows 64 bit systems.

 ### Controls:
 - W and S to move the left paddle up and down.